Offshore company formation in Mauritius

 Mauritius, the ideal offshore jurisdiction for offshore company formation

 About 20,000 offshore companies and funds have selected Mauritius as country of incorporation.
-A popular offshore jurisdiction for international businesses, the country offers many benefits, especially for offshore company registration:
+A popular destination among foreign investors, especially for offshore company formation, setting up an offshore company in Mauritius brings the following advantages :

 - 1st country in Africa (13th internationally) for ease of doing business;